mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

-### External Memory Support For Secondary Slot
+### Support of secondary slot in external memory for PSoC™ 6 devices

+* For the CYW20829 external memory support, see the [CYW20829.md](../platforms/CYW20829/CYW20829.md) file.

 #### Description

-Given document describes the use of external memory module as a secondary (upgrade) slot with Cypress' PSoC 6 devices.
+This document describes the use of the external memory module as a secondary (upgrade) slot with Cypress PSoC™ 6 devices.

-The demonstration device is `CY8CPROTO-062-4343W` board which is PSoC 6 device with 2M of Flash available, but other kits with 1M (CY8CKIT-062-WIFI-BT) or 512K (CY8CPROTO-062S3-4343W) chips can be used as well.
+The demonstration device is the `CY8CPROTO-062-4343W` board, which is a PSoC™ 6 device with 2M-flash, but other kits with 1M (CY8CKIT-062-WIFI-BT) or 512K (CY8CPROTO-062S3-4343W) chips can be used as well.
-The memory module present on boards is S25FL512SAGMFI010 512-Mbit external Quad SPI NOR Flash.
+The memory module on boards is S25FL512SAGMFI010 512-Mbit external Quad SPI NOR flash.

-Using external memory for secondary slot allows to nearly double the size of Boot Image.
+Using external memory for secondary slots allows nearly doubling the Boot Image size.

-#### Operation Design and Flow
+#### Operation design and flow

-The design is based on using SFDP command's auto-discovery functionality of memory module IC and Cypress' SMIF PDL driver.
+The design is based on using the SFDP command's auto-discovery functionality of memory module IC and Cypress SMIF PDL driver.

-It is assumed that user's design meets following:
+A user's design example:
-* The memory-module used is SFDP-compliant;
+* The memory-module is SFDP-compliant.
-* There only one module is being used for secondary slot;
+* Only one module is used for the secondary slot.
-* The address for secondary slot should start from 0x18000000.
+* The address for the secondary slot starts from 0x18000000.
-This corresponds to PSoC 6's SMIF (Serial Memory InterFace) IP block mapping.
+This corresponds to PSoC™ 6 SMIF (Serial Memory InterFace) IP block mapping.
-* The slot size and start address for upgrade slot meets requirements, when using swap upgrade.
+* The slot size and start address for the upgrade slot meet the requirements, when using swap upgrade.

-The default flash map can be foung in MCUBootApp.md.
+The default flash map can be found in the [MCUBootApp.md](MCUBootApp.md) file.

-MCUBootApp's `main.c` contains the call to Init-SFDP API which performs required GPIO configurations, SMIF IP block configurations, SFDP protocol read and memory-config structure initialization.
+MCUBootApp's `main.c` contains the call to Init-SFDP API, which performs the required GPIO configurations, SMIF IP block configuration, SFDP protocol read and memory-config structure initialization.

-After that MCUBootApp is ready to accept upgrade image from external memory module.
+Now, MCUBootApp is ready to accept an upgrade image from the external memory module.

 Upgrades from external memory are supported for both `overwrite only` and `swap with status partition` modes of MCUBootApp.

-##### Requirements to size and start address of upgrade slot when using swap mode.
+##### Requirements to size and start address of upgrade slot when using Swap mode

-Due to mcuboot image structure some restrictions applies when using upgrades from external flash.
-The main requirement is the following:
+Due to the MCUboot image structure, some restrictions apply when using upgrades from external flash.
+The main requirement:

-**Trailer portion of UPGRADE image should be possible to erase separately.**
+**The trailer portion of an upgrade image can be erased separately.**

-To achive this requirement image trailer should be placed separately on full flash page, which equls 0x40200 in case of S25FL512SAGMFI010.
-Considering default slot size for external memory case described in MCUBootApp.md, occupied external flash would look as follows:
+To meet this requirement, the image trailer is placed separately on a full flash page, which equals 0x40200 for S25FL512SAGMFI010.
+Considering the default slot size for the external memory case described in the [MCUBootApp.md](MCUBootApp.md) file, occupied external flash looks as follows:

     0x18000000 [xxxxxxxxxxxxxxxx][ttfffffffffffff][fffffffffffffff]

 Here:
-`0x18000000` - start address of external memory `[xxxxxxxxxxxxxxxx]` - first flash page of minimum erase size 0x40000 occupied by firmware.
+`0x18000000` - The start address of external memory.
+`[xxxxxxxxxxxxxxxx]` - The first flash page of minimum erase size 0x40000 occupied by the firmware.
-`[tt]` - trailer portion (last 0x200 of image) of upgrade slot placed on separate flash page.
+`[tt]` - The trailer portion (last 0x200 of image) of the upgrade slot placed on a separate flash page.
-`[fffff]` - remained portion of flash page, used to store image trailer - this area should not be used for anything else.
+`[fffff]` - The remained portion of the flash page, used to store the image trailer - this area cannot be used for anything else.

-When using slots sizes other, then default `0x40200` described above shoulb be considered.
+When using slots sizes other than default, consider the above-described `0x40200`.

-When slot size does not aligned to `0x40000`, start address of UPGRADE image in external flash should be calculated starting from image trailer location.
-Consider example below.
+When the slot size is not aligned to `0x40200`, the start address of the upgrade image in the external flash is calculated starting from the image trailer location.
+Consider the following example:

-Primary slot size required is 590336 bytes (576k + 512b).
+The primary slot size required is 590336 bytes (576k + 512b).

-4 flash pages are required to fit secondary slot (P1-P4):
+Four flash pages are required to fit the secondary slot (P1-P4):

     0x1800 0000 - 0x1804 0000 - P1
     0x1804 0000 - 0x1808 0000 - P2
     0x1808 0000 - 0x180C 0000 - P3
     0x1808 0000 - 0x180C 0000 - P4

-Primary slot consist of 512 bytes of image trailer, it goes to P4, 2 full sectors of 256k goes in P3 and P2, reminded 64k is resided in P1.
+The primary slot consists of 512 bytes of the image trailer, it goes to P4, 2 full sectors of 256k goes in P3 and P2, the remainder of 64k is resided in P1.

-Thus start address of secondary slot is: 0x1804 0000 - 0x10000 (64k) = 0x1803 0000.
-Size occupied is 4 * 256k = 786k
+Thus, the start address of the secondary slot is: 0x1804 0000 - 0x10000 (64k) = 0x1803 0000.
+The size occupied is 4 * 256k = 786k

+#### Execute in place (XIP) mode

+In the XIP mode firmware image can be placed in the external memory and executed from there directly.
+This mode is useful for devices with small internal flash or when one wishes to reserve internal flash for other purposes.

+On CYW20829 platform XIP mode is always used due to absence of internal memory.

+This is optional for PSoC™ 6 devices.
+The JSON flash map should contain `"mode": "XIP"` in the `"external_flash" section`. `USE_XIP` flag is added to auto-generated `flashmap.mk` on pre-build action.

+When XIP mode is used primary slot of an image can be placed in external memory.

+This repository provides default flash map files with suffix _xip_ to be used for XIP mode in `cy_flash_pal/flash_%platform_name%/flashmap`.

-##### How to enable external memory support:
+#### How to enable external memory support

-1. Pass `USE_EXTERNAL_FLASH=1` flag to `make` command when building MCUBootApp.
-2. Navigate to `cy_flash_map.c` and check if secondary slot start address and size meet the application's needs.
-3. Define which slave select is used for external memory on a board by setting `smif_id` value in `main.c`.
+External memory is enabled when `make` flag `USE_EXTERNAL_FLASH` is set to `1`.
+Value of this flag is set in auto-generated `flashmap.mk` files when field `"external_flash"` is present in JSON file.

+Default flash maps with suffix _smif_ are provided in `cy_flash_pal/flash_psoc6/flashmap` folder for PSoC™ 6 devices, where presense of external memory in system is optional.

-4. Build MCUBootApp as described in `Readme.md`.
+Build MCUBootApp as described in the [MCUBootApp.md](MCUBootApp.md) file.

-**Note 3**: External memory code is developed basing on PDL and can be run on CM0p core only.
-It may require modifications if used on CM4.

-**How to build upgrade image for external memory:**
+**Building an upgrade image for external memory:**

-    make app APP_NAME=BlinkyApp PLATFORM=PSOC_062_2M IMG_TYPE=UPGRADE HEADER_OFFSET=0x7FE8000 ERASED_VALUE=0xff
+    make app APP_NAME=BlinkyApp PLATFORM=PSOC_062_2M IMG_TYPE=UPGRADE ERASED_VALUE=0xff FLASH_MAP=cy_flash_pal/flash_psoc6/flashmap/psoc62_swap_single_smif.json IMG_ID=1

-`HEADER_OFFSET` defines the offset from original boot image address.
-This one in line above suggests secondary slot will start from `0x18000000`.

-`ERASED_VALUE` defines the memory cell contents in erased state.
-It is `0x00` for PSoC 6's internal Flash and `0xff` for S25FL512S.
+`ERASED_VALUE` - Defines the memory cell contents in the erased state.
+It is `0x00` for PSoC™ 6 internal flash and `0xff` for S25FL512S.

-**Programming to external memory**
+**Programming external memory**

+Programming tools require configuration of SMIF block to debug/program external memory.
+When `MCUBootApp` is built with `BUILDCFG=Debug` flag SMIF configuration structures are added to the `MCUBootApp.hex` image.
+Additional sections:

+At SFlash address `0x16000800` address of SMIF configuration structure is placed.

+At SFlash address `0x16007c00` updated content of TOC2 structure is placed.

-The MCUBootApp programming can be done similarly to described in `Readme.md`:
+The MCUBootApp can be programmed similarly to described in the [MCUBootApp.md](MCUBootApp.md) file:

-        export OPENOCD=/Applications/ModusToolbox/tools_2.1/openocd
+        export OPENOCD=/Applications/ModusToolbox/tools_2.4/openocd

         ${OPENOCD}/bin/openocd -s ${OPENOCD}/scripts \
                             -f ${OPENOCD}/scripts/interface/kitprog3.cfg \